VaslavTchitcherine/video-feedback/README.md

 Infinity viewed in this manner was disappointingly dim.

-Have you grown tired of viewing Youtube videos of cats and musical groups?
+Have you grown tired of viewing YouTube videos of cats and musical groups?
 Are twitch streams too much like quotidian reality for you?
 Now you can watch endless hours of video of... video.
 What could be more pataphysical?